 Cost is one of the most confusing variables in higher education.
 For example, the College Board recently reported a difference of over $20,000 between moderately priced public colleges and comparable schools.
 These figures are pretty daunting, and often deter many students from applying to college at all.
-For some students, simply trying to figure out what college will cost is enough to prevent them from applying at all.
+For some students, simply trying to figure out how to get money for college is enough to prevent them from applying at all.

 But despite fears of high costs, millions of students pay far less than the national average, depending on the school they choose, their degree program, whether they attend an in-state or out-of-state institution, and their funding options.
 It’s entirely possible, for example, to pay less than $5,000 a year on tuition to an excellent school, or score rock-bottom tuition at a community college to save money before transferring to a higher-priced public or private institution.